Accelergy-Project/micro22-sparseloop-artifact/README.md

   ```
   cd ../timeloop-accelergy-pytorch
   make
+  cd ../../  # go back to root directory of the repo
   ```

 To check if the image is obtained successfully, please do `docker image ls` and you should see `mitdlh/timeloop-accelergy-pytorch` with a tag name `micro22-artifact` listed.